Atlantic Center for the Arts Summer Art Camp

 Each session features different art instructors and participants will meet new friends and take home artwork every week.
 There is downtime for snacks, stretching, games and lunch.

 The Young Masters exhibition in ACA’s Harris House Gallery will feature artwork made in camp.

-Atlantic Center for the Arts’ Summer Art Camp is held at ACA’s Yurick Studios.
+Atlantic Center for the Arts’ Summer Art Camp is held at ACA’s Yurick Studios (123 Douglas Street, New Smyrna Beach).
 Each weekly session in the seven-week program features three classes that give kids an opportunity to explore ideas of art and culture through hands-on experience with a variety of art forms.
 There is downtime for snacks, stretching, games, and lunch.
 Participants will meet new friends and take home artwork every week.
 The final session will take place at ACA’s main campus, in the beautiful Leeper Studios.
 The Young Masters exhibit in ACA’s Harris House Gallery will feature artwork made in camp.
 Camp coordinator, Mr. Ren, is looking forward to a great summer!

 Children must be between 6 years old (or have completed kindergarten) and 12 years old.

 Registration & Payment

 Registration is on a first come, first served basis.
 A $20 non-refundable deposit is required to register.
 Full payment of tuition is due on or before the first day of the session for which your child is registered.

 If a session reaches 51 participants, ACA will create a wait list.
 Wait listed families will be contacted up to 9 AM on the first day of that session if space opens.